 - Financial Mathematics

-- Assistant Professor: 2006-present, Department of Mathematics and Computer Science, Suffolk University
+Assistant Professor, Department of Mathematics and Computer Science (2006-present)

 - “Investment performance of shorted leveraged ETF pairs,” with Stanley Peterburgsky, Applied Economics incorporating Applied Financial Economics 49, (2017), 4410-4427